tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 ## Installation ##

 The fix for the pipeline is preliminary used in linux environment with conda/singularity available.
 Singularity is used  only for DFilter (one of two peak callers used) within the pipeline.
 Currently, the pipeline is tested with *conda version 4.7.5* and singularity version 2.4.2-master.g91881f7 on July 9th, 2019.
-Note, if you are on harris, you will need to use conda version 4.7.5 in /opt/anaconda/bin/ and if you are on darwin you will need to use conda version 4.7.5 in /opt/anaconda3/bin/
+Note, if you are on harris, you will need to use conda version 4.7.5 in /opt/anaconda/bin/.
+This version of the pipeline is tested on harris /DATA/YOUR_USER_NAME/.

 For downloading repository & creating environment: